oracle-livelabs/security/data-safe/audit-database-activity/audit-database-activity.md

 5. On the right, click the name of your target database.

-6. Notice that the following three custom audit policies are provisioned on your target database, but not yet enabled.
-You provisioned these on your target database when you loaded the sample data in the **Prepare Your Environment** lab.
+6. Notice that there are three custom audit policies provisioned on your target database, but they are not yet enabled.
+You provisioned these on your target database when you loaded the sample data in the [Prepare Your Environment](?lab=prepare-environment) lab.

     - `APP_USER_NOT_APP_SERVER`
     - `EMPSEARCH_SELECT_USAGE_BY_PETE`